VeriBlock/b/contrib/README.md

 ---------------------

 ### [TestGen](/contrib/testgen) ###
-Utilities to generate test vectors for the data-driven Bitcoinsq tests.
+Utilities to generate test vectors for the data-driven BTCSQ tests.

 ### [Verify Binaries](/contrib/verifybinaries) ###
 This script attempts to download and verify the signature file SHA256SUMS.asc from bitcoin.org.